DMVis/DMVis/documentation/components/axis.md

 Color of the axis line and label.

+## isDraggable:

+- Type: `boolean`
+- Default: `false`

+Sets whether the axis is draggable.
+For this to work, the `renderLabel` parameter should be set to `true`.

+> Note: Logic for displacement of the axis should be handled outside this component.

 # Example usage

 Creating a left axis with a label at the bottom.